You Should Make a Twitter Bot for Your G/L/A/M's Digital Collection(s)

 <meta name="twitter:creator" content="@nypl">

-The og: prefixes denote Open Graph tags, which enable web pages to become “rich objects” in social media.
-These are followed by twitter: tags, which are based on the same conventions as Open Graph protocol.
+tags, which are based on the same conventions as Open Graph protocol.
 When used together, these tags create preview cards when a link is tweeted out.
 (For more information, see here.)

-The short version of this story is, if your digital collection's item pages don't have such meta tags, your tweets will lack the kind of preview seen in the NYPL bot, because there won't be tags like og:image or twitter:image for Twitter to grab a preview image.
-To wit:
+The short version of this story is, if your digital collection's item pages don't have such meta tags, your tweets will lack the kind of preview seen in the NYPL bot, because there won't be tags like og:image

 This is obviously a problem, because as we discussed above, visuals help send people to links.